| | | | |

 Charred Vegetable Salsa

-This is one of the Mary Sue Milliken recipes my kids made at the Kids’ (good-for-you) Cooking Academy that we all really loved.
-Charring the vegetables gives the salsa a deep rich flavor and the tomatillos give it a nice tang.
-Sue’s recipe calls for 3 Roma tomatoes but I used what I had on hand and it turned out great.
-It’s super simple to make and tastes so much better than store-bought salsa.
+This recipe for charred vegetable salsa is one of the Mary Sue Milliken recipes my kids made at the Kids’ (good-for-you) Cooking Academy, which we all really loved.
+Charring the vegetables gives the salsa a deep, rich flavor, and the tomatillos give it a nice tang.
+Sue’s recipe calls for 3 Roma tomatoes, but I used what I had on hand, and it turned out great.
+It’s simple to make, tastes so much better than store-bought salsa, and pairs nicely with tortilla chips, tacos, tostadas, and taquitos.

 Ingredients: